Skip to Content

 People with lighter skin, hair, and eye colors are more susceptible to every kind of skin cancer, including melanoma.
 If you have lighter skin, you should be extra diligent with your sun protection to decrease your risk for melanoma and other types of skin cancer.
 You might also want to schedule regular appointments with the dermatologist to ensure that there are no suspicious moles on your body.

 Arlington Dermatology has one of the best skin cancer treatment centers in Illinois.
 We can also find a solution for other skin disorders like rosacea and eczema.
 For more than four decades, we have given our patients the help they need to get clearer, healthier skin.
-To learn more, visit us online or call 847-392-5440.
+To learn more, visit us online or call [company-phone id=1].

 woman examining spot on shoulder